+Company of

+Environmental

+Assessment Practitioner

-Company of environmental assessment practitioner (EAP) or environmental scientist:
+(EAP) or environmental

+scientist:

-EAP or environmental scientist name:
+EAP or environmental scientist's name:

-EAP or environmental scientist Qualifications:
+Relevant qualifications:

-Professional affiliation/registration:
+Professional

+affiliation/registration11;

 Physical address:

 Postal address:

 Postal code: Cell:

 Telephone:

 E-mail:

-The appointed EAP or environmental scientist and relevant specialists must meet the requirements of regulation 13(1) of the EIA Regulations14 as it applies in the context of this Norm and must sign the declaration of independence included in Appendix 7.
+The appointed EAP or environmental scientist and relevant specialists must meet the requirements of regulation 13(1) of the EIA Regulations as if it applies in the context of this Norm and must sign the declaration of independence included as Appendix 7.
 The declaration which must be sworn under oath must affirm that all the information submitted for the purposes of the registration is true and correct.
-A separate declaration is required by the relevant EAP/environmental scientist and each specialist.
+A separate declaration by the relevant EAP or environmental scientist and each specialist is required.
 The Curriculum Vitae of the EAP or environmental scientist and specialists must be included as Appendix 8 and the professional affiliation/registration certificate is to be included as Appendix 9.